Perform differential methylation scoring

 --log-filepath dmr.log

-The full schema is described below.
+The full schema is described below with an example output.

 2. Perform differential methylation detection on all pairs of samples over regions from the genome.

-command runs all pairwise comparisons for more than two samples for all regions provided in the regions BED file.
+The modkit dmr multi command runs all pairwise comparisons for more than two samples for all regions provided in the regions BED file.

 The preparation of the data is identical to that for the previous section (for each sample, of course).